adrigispen/Boggle-NYT-clones/README.md

 Boggle has various settings - 'generous' mode to allow you to reuse letters (e.g. if your grid had only 1 u, you could reuse it to spell usual), and 'speed mode' where you switch players with each word.

-Spelling Bee is not quite finished - in the Times' version, the letters are displayed on a board as a honeycomb, with one letter in the middle - that letter must always be used.
-My game currently has the same logic but without the visual at the moment.
-The 'middle letter' that must be included in each word is listed first in the current implementation.

-Both are also available in German :dancer:
+Spelling Bee is not quite finished - in the Times' version, it's always possible to find a 'pangram,' or a word that uses all 7 letters.
+I'm not using any such criteria to choose my letters right now, they're a just random set of 7 (means at the moment it can be unplayable if you get unlucky).

 ## Status